Connect with others who understand.

 Symptoms of HS on the Inner Thighs

 The symptoms of HS vary, depending on the type of HS, severity of the disease, and area of skin affected.
-The Hurley staging system is used to characterize the type of HS:
+The Hurley staging system is used to describe the type of HS:

 • Hurley stage 1 — Single or multiple lesions with minor scarring